 The Vineyard & Brewery at Hershey plants “Brewer’s Garden”

 taking PA Preferred Program to next level

 The Vineyard & Brewery at Hershey Celebrates 2 Year Anniversary, Revival of 100 Year Old Farm.

-Harrisburg, PA – Taking its PA Preferred status to the next level, The Vineyard & Brewery at Hershey has begun planting its new attraction this week – a Brewer’s Garden.
+HARRISBURG, PA (June 2, 2014) – Taking its PA Preferred status to the next level, The Vineyard & Brewery at Hershey has begun planting its new attraction this week – a Brewer’s Garden.
 Hops, blueberries, corn, watermelons, pumpkins, and a variety of hot peppers are being planted, next to the operation’s vineyard.

 Just as the winery operation has its vineyard, the brewery will now have a vineyard-like aspect of its own – for the craft beer side of the operation.
 All items grown in the garden will be used in future craft beer releases.
 The area will be artfully landscaped with special options available, upon reservation only, to customers looking for unique craft beer experiences.

 “This is how we take ‘drink local’ to the next level,” said Jason Reimer, President of The Vineyard & Brewery at Hershey.
 “Just as customers want to come out to the vineyard and learn about the grape growing process and enjoy picnics during our Decked-Out Live! concert series, they will now be able to do the same in the Brewer's Garden as they learn more about craft beer.
 We are ‘PA Preferred’ loud and proud, and this is yet another way we are leading in the ‘drink local’ movement.”